Starting from blank

 It depends on your workflow.
 Claude Code is best for terminal-based, complex multi-file features.
 Cursor is ideal for visual developers who prefer an IDE.
 Windsurf excels at persistent context and planning.
 Gemini CLI offers free usage with a massive context window.
 All work with VibeReady's AI Framework.

 AI coding tools cost $0–200/month.
 VibeReady is a one-time $149 payment (AI Framework) or $399 (Full Kit with infrastructure).
-Cloud infrastructure runs $20–50/month.
+Cloud infrastructure runs about $10–20/month at low traffic — the Full Kit deploys to scale-to-zero Cloud Run, so you pay for usage, not idle servers.
 Total first-year cost: roughly $500–2,000 — compared to $50,000+ for a traditional development team.

 Yes — with the right foundation.
 The reason naive AI projects fail at scale is pattern drift: AI invents new patterns every prompt, leading to inconsistent, unmaintainable code.
 Quality gates and architectural context solve this.
 VibeReady's AI Framework ensures AI follows your established patterns, so feature 20 is as clean as feature 1.